Boundary layer: Convective transfer constants from boundary layer analysis

 These solutions apply for laminar flow with a Prandtl/Schmidt number greater than 0.6.

 Naval architecture

-Many of the principles that apply to aircraft also apply to ships, submarines, and offshore platforms.
+Many of the principles that apply to aircraft also apply to ships, submarines, and offshore platforms, with water as the primary fluid of concern rather than air.
+As water is not an ideal fluid, ships moving in water experience resistance.
+The fluid particles cling to the hull of the ship due to the adhesive force between water and the ship, creating a boundary layer where the speed of flow of the fluid forms a small but steep speed gradient, with the fluid in contact with the ship ideally has a relative velocity of 0, and the fluid at the border of the boundary layer being the free-stream speed, or the relative speed of the fluid around the ship.

+While the front of the ship faces normal pressure forces due to the fluid surrounding it, the aft portion sees a lower acting component of pressure due to the boundary layer.
+This leads to higher resistance due to pressure known as 'viscous pressure drag' or 'form drag'.

 For ships, unlike aircraft, one deals with incompressible flows, where change in water density is negligible (a pressure rise close to 1000kPa leads to a change of only 2–3 kg/m3).
 This field of fluid dynamics is called hydrodynamics.
 A ship engineer designs for hydrodynamics first, and for strength only later.
 The boundary layer development, breakdown, and separation become critical because the high viscosity of water produces high shear stresses.

 Boundary layer turbine

 This effect was exploited in the Tesla turbine, patented by Nikola Tesla in 1913.
 It is referred to as a bladeless turbine because it uses the boundary layer effect and not a fluid impinging upon the blades as in a conventional turbine.
 Boundary layer turbines are also known as cohesion-type turbine, bladeless turbine, and Prandtl layer turbine (after Ludwig Prandtl).